timfox456/java-fsd-phase3/TaskManager/README.md

 ### Important Notes:
  *  Project must be well organized in packages.
- * Usage of DAO, DaoIMPL, Service, Entity, and custom exception handling
+ * Usage of Repository, Service, Entity, and custom exception handling
  * All data must persist in the database.
 (User information should also be stored in database)
  * User must be logged in before adding or seeing the tasks. (spring boot security is acceptable but not mandatory.)
  * User must get registered, to perform the login.
- * User must implement swagger to generate the docs and UI.  (use the provided springfox module) **Not Required**
- * Application RESTful API between UI and business logic is optional but not required.  **Not Required**
  * Either monolithic or microservice based architecture is acceptable.

 ### Important fields of this application: